geeksterin/Feb22-DSA-Fundamentals/08. LinkedList/Readme.md

     - Insertion in front, middle and end.
     - deletion in front, middle and end.
     - Search.
+    - Delete whole linked List.
+    - Implement toString() function for a given LinkedList.
+3. Java LinkedList Collection.

-3. Double Linked List aka doubly linkedlist. [x]
+4. Double Linked List aka doubly linkedlist. [x]

 ###  Compare Linked-List vs Arrays
 --------------------------------------------------------------------------------------------------

 ###       Linked-List Questions:
 --------------------------------------------------------------------------------------------------
 1. Print the kth element from the end in a singly linkedlist.
 2. Detect a cycle in a linked list.
-      -  find the point of cycle formation.
+      -  find the point of cycle formation. [x]

 3. Find Middle of linked List.
+4. Reverse a single linked list.
-4. Check if two linked list merge into 1 or not.
+5. Check if LinkedList is palindrome or not.

+5. Delete the node from a infinite linkedlist.
+6. Check for intersection of two linked list.
-5. Merge two single linked list into 1 list.
+7. Merge two single linked list into 1 list.[x]
+8.